 You can allow users to create Personal Data Sources.
 These are data sources that other individuals would not be able to see or use.
 Personal Data Sources are created inside the Jet Excel add-in.
 The data source connection properties are stored in the Services Database and are specific to the individual.

 Managing Data Sources

-You will first need to export your data sources from the Jet Excel add-in.
+Export your data source settings from the Jet Excel add-in:

-Select the data sources you want to export and then click the Save button
+Select the data sources you want to export.

 - Shared settings are identical for all users.
 Some settings must be shared and are locked.
 Server and Database are examples of settings that must be shared.
 Users cannot modify the value of shared settings from the Jet Excel add-in.